-Since 1877 York Railway Station has helped to transform the city, connecting York to the wider world.
-Now the station and surrounding area are set to play a key role in the development of York Central; one of the largest city-centre regenerations in Europe.
+Since 1877, York Railway Station has helped to transform the city, connecting York to the wider world.
+Now the station and surrounding area are set to play a key role in the development of York Central, one of the largest city-centre regenerations in Europe.

-- keep vehicles and pedestrians apart
+- keeping vehicles and pedestrians apart

 - make it easier to change between modes of transport

 - create new public spaces and a more pedestrian-friendly experience

 - create an improved setting for the City Walls and other heritage buildings in the area

 - create a more welcoming gateway to York